OpenSaMD/OpenSaMD/src/documents/drafts/software-development-maintenance-plan.md

 ### 2.2 Software

-The external risk control measures sufficiently reduce the risk of the hazardous situation.
-And as such the software process rigour level according to IEC 62304 is set to `Level A`.

-These external risk control measures are the following:
+While the software system can contribute to hazardous situations, none of those result in unacceptable risk after consideration of risk control measures external to the software system.
+Therefore, the software system is classified as software safety class A. The (external) risk control measures include:

-* The contour data is provided to an independent software treatment planning system where that independent software is utilised for refinement and approval.
+- The contour data is provided to an independent software treatment planning system where that independent software is utilised for refinement and approval.
-* Contour refinement is undergone by a relevant qualified health practitioner.
+- Contour refinement is undergone by a relevant qualified health practitioner.
-* The subsequent refined contours are then reviewed by at least one other independent relevant qualified health practitioner.
-Generally however the whole plan, including the contours goes through multiple independent reviewers before being utilised for treatment.
+- The subsequent refined contours are then reviewed by at least one other independent relevant qualified health practitioner.
+Generally however the whole plan, including the contours, goes through multiple independent reviewers before being utilised for treatment.

 #### Programming Languages